 To learn more about recent crane accidents in Texas, visit CBS news at dfw.cbslocal.com.

-Unfortunately, if the crane owner or manufacturer fails to keep the crane in safe, working order, it could be extremely hazardous and result in catastrophic injury.
+Unfortunately, if the crane owner or manufacturer fails to keep the crane in safe, working order, it could be extremely hazardous and result in a catastrophic injury.
 Any construction crew manager should know the protocol for proper crane use whenever their work involves cranes, as it so often does.

 If the manager is poorly trained or lacks experience, they might employ similarly ill-qualified workers to operate the crane or work inside it from great heights.